 Search 79 nursing homes, retirement homes and skilled nursing facilities

-There are 79 licensed nursing homes in Idaho for 2019.
+There are 79 licensed nursing homes in Idaho for 2020.
 From this page you can locate a retirement facility or nursing home near you in Idaho and get help with skilled nursing as well as short-term rehabilitation or general daily assistance.
-For older adults in Idaho who need 24/7 nursing care services or need a retirement home, locate the right facility in Idaho by searching or browsing our listings.
+For older adults in Idaho who need 24/7 nursing care services or need a retirement facility, locate the right facility in Idaho by searching or browsing our listings.

 When it comes to learning about Idaho nursing homes, there is a lot to find out.
 You can find out more about the amenities offered in an Idaho nursing home, who nursing homes in Idaho are for, how much an Idaho skilled nursing facility costs, and how to pay for retirement homes in Idaho, all in this guide.

 Do you know a loved one that might need nursing home care?
 If so, there are many nursing homes in the state of Idaho that might be a perfect fit for them.
 Learn more about retirement facilities in Idaho today.

 You can find a host of amenities offered in a nursing home in Idaho.
 Depending on what the needs of the resident are going to be, you can find rehabilitative care, occupational therapy, physical therapy, short-term care, and even respite care.
 There are also Idaho retirement homes that offer dementia and Alzheimer’s care, as well.
 Unlike many options for Idaho senior housing, the nursing homes will provide 24/7 skilled nursing help and care.